 Why is the mind so adept in cases, but so limited in others?

-Beginning in Fall 2023, I will be an Assistant Professor of Cognitive Science at Dartmouth College, and will be principal investigator of the Dartmouth Lab for Mind, Brain, and Computation.
+Beginning in 2024, I will be an Assistant Professor of Cognitive Science at Dartmouth College, and will be principal investigator of the Dartmouth Lab for Mind, Brain, and Computation.
 We will draw on information-theory, neural networks, and probabilistic models to better understand our ability to efficiently make sense of the world in some cases, but not others.
 We are interested in developing computational models that help understand both how and why the mind is the way it is.
 We will evaluate these models using human behavioral and functional magnetic resonance imaging (fMRI) experiments.

 Please reach out if you are interested in working with us!
 I will be accepting graduate students (through the PhD program in Psychological and Brain Sciences***), and hiring post-docs and research assistants.
 We will work closely with the PhilLab in Dartmouth Cognitive Science.